rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 Here a zero in a particular position in `FIODIR` means the pin is used for input, and the relevant bit in `FIOPIN` contains its current state.
 @@
-Writing something to `FIOPIN` won't affect any of the bits of input pins, so you can have some pins set as input and some as output.
+Writes to `FIOPIN`,`FIOCLR` or `FIOSET` don't affect input pins, and making changes to the value of an input pin is basically a no-op.

 Once you have this set up, you can connect up a switch with a pull down resistor to the input pin, and be able to read the state of your button in software.

-@missingfigure(Diagram of button circuit w/ tiny explanation)
-@comment(Rohit,"Do we really need this basic a drawing, esp since we're not providing one for basic LED things?")

 ### Bouncing ###